 Eastern Coastal Plains of India

-Stretches from West Bengal in the north to Tamil Nadu in the south and passes through Andhra Pradesh and Odisha.
+The eastern coastal plains stretch from West Bengal in the north to Tamil Nadu in the south and pass through Andhra Pradesh and Odisha.
 Deltas of the rivers Mahanadi, Krishna, Godavari and Cauveri are present in the eastern coastal plain.
 The deltas are very fertile and productive for agriculture.
 Therefore, the delta of the River Krishna is called the ‘Granary of South India‘.
-The Eastern coast is subdivided into the Coromandel Coast in the south and the North Sircar Coast in the north, divided by the mouth of the Krishna River.
+The Eastern coast is again divided into three categories:

 Western Coastal Plains of India